Harris has ‘no knowledge’ anyone tried to get RTE to take down viral clip

 “And when we go about in election campaigns, we have to open up ourselves to criticism and to people calling us to account.”

-Sinn Fein leader Mary Lou McDonald had earlier in the day described reports of the Fine Gael approach to RTE as “chilling”.
+Sinn Fein leader Mary Lou McDonald had earlier on Tuesday described reports of the Fine Gael approach to RTE as “chilling”.

 However, at the start of the debate, she was asked about a media-focused issue related to her own party, namely the controversial manifesto proposal for an independent expert review of RTE’s objectivity in its coverage of the war in Gaza and other international conflicts.